 On campus Accommodation.
 Once you have been issued with a Brunel Student number (7 digit number) you can apply for a room on the Brunel University London Accommodation Centre Hub.

 There is a wide choice of housing near Brunel which can be reasonably priced for the London area.
-In 2017 you can expect to pay between £90 and £110 a week for a room, not including utilities.

 Whatever you’re looking for your first port of call should be Brunel Student Lettings in the Accommodation Centre.
 This team is dedicated to students’ needs and does not charge for its services, unlike most agencies.
 We can help you find a great place to live!